SUMMER THEATRE WORKSHOPS

 Get ready to sweat this summer, as you spend the week training with Stages Theatre Company choreographers.
 This class will focus on jazz and musical theatre dance, allowing students to focus on various choreography from various Broadway musicals.
 No prior studio dance experience is needed; come prepared to work hard and grow!

 Find out how to hit those big notes, in big songs both musically AND dramatically.
-At its best, musical theatre is not only musically & vocally engaging, but this form touches us by communicating character and story on a deep level.
-This week we’ll explore techniques that help you communicate the beats of the story, while staying on beat musically.
+At its best, musical theatre is not only musically & vocally engaging, but touches us by communicating character and story on a deep level.
+This week we’ll explore techniques that help you communicate the beats of the story, while staying the beat musically.

 TUITION ASSISTANCE